Complete SMS Setup Guide

 Save Your Gail

-Click Save at the bottom of the page to activate your SMS-enabled Gail.
+Click Save to activate your SMS-enabled Gail.

 Your Gail is now configured for SMS!
 Next, we’ll create the content for your campaign.